← Research

 Risk: 89 — highest in the test set

 Every red flag at once.
 The FTX↔Alameda pair dominates the first eigenvector.
-The outward flows to non-returning sinks (real estate, donations) create spectral asymmetry that screams extraction.
+Outward flows to non-returning sinks create spectral asymmetry that screams extraction.

 DANSKE BANK LAYERING